Dark Sun: Release

-On August 17, 2010, the Dark Sun books were released.
+The Dark Sun books were released on August 17, 2010:

-In addition, the Dungeon Tiles set released on June 15 was Dark Sun themed.
+In addition, the Dungeon Tiles set released on June 15 was Dark Sun themed:

 The 4th edition Dark Sun books greatly change the setting, and the 4th edition races were added as well, including Tieflings, Dragonborn, and Eladrin.
 Mechanical differences abound, but reflect the 4th edition rules.
 For example, in 2nd edition, defilers were a separate wizard class.
 In 4th edition there are many arcane classes, so defiling became an at-will power applicable when using daily arcane powers.
 Elemental priests became a new Shaman build, the Animist Shaman.
 Elemental worship is tied to the Primal power source, because the Divine power source (which includes clerics and paladins) is unavailable to player characters by default.

 Ashes of Athas Campaign

 In January 2011 at the D&D Experience Convention, Wizards of the Coast and Baldman Games launched an organized play campaign set in Dark Sun.
 The campaign used the 4th edition rules and time frame.
 PCs played the role of Veiled Alliance members fighting against a secret organization named The True.Chris Sims, "The D&D Experience", Critical Hits, February 4, 2011.
 Retrieved April 30, 2011.
 Later adventures took players from Altaruk and Tyr across the Tablelands (Urik, Gulg, Nibenay, and many wilderness locations) to confront an ancient primordial awakening in the Sea of Silt.
 Chapters consisting of three linked adventures each were released at the D&DXP, Origins, and Gen Con gaming conventions.
 A total of seven chapters (21 rounds of four-hour play) were released, providing a single continuous story taking player characters from 3rd through 9th level (11th level at completion).
 Though the campaign concluded in January 2013 at Winter Fantasy, adventures can be requested from Baldman Games.